jfallmann/diffTF_Fork/README.md

 The following quick start briefly summarizes the necessary steps to use our pipelines.

-1. Install the necessary tools (Snakemake, samtools, and bedtools)
+1. Install the necessary tools (Snakemake, samtools, and bedtools).
+We recommend installing them via conda, in which case the installation is as easy as

+  ``conda install -c bioconda snakemake bedtools samtools``

+  If conda is not yet installed, follow the [installation instructions](https://conda.io/docs/user-guide/install/index.html).
+If you want to install the tools manually and outside of the conda framework, see the following instuctiions: [snakemake](https://snakemake.readthedocs.io), [samtools](http://www.htslib.org/download/), [bedtools](http://bedtools.readthedocs.io/en/latest/content/installation.html).
 2. Clone the Git repository:
     ``git clone https://git.embl.de/grp-zaugg/diffTF``
 3. To run the example analysis, simply perform the following steps: